DGotshalk/Todo-Manager/README.md

 ## Building and using
 This program needs to be built before it can be run, build using: </br>
 `Whatever you run to build the program` </br>
+After building the program can be run with </br>
+`However you run the program`

 ## In development:
 * Ability to change daily list